Rejected for a Student Credit Card Application? 3 Alternatives to Consider

 - If you don't pay back what you charge, that could sour your relationship with the primary cardholder.

-It may be a good option if you've been denied for a student credit card.
+It may be a good option if you've been denied a student credit card.
 The key is finding the right person to add you as an authorized user.

 Usually, this means a parent or another family member.
 Just be sure the person who's adding you has good credit themselves, since their credit habits will be reflected in your credit score.